 This year the pupil premium funding will be used to:

-- Run the ‘Numbers Count’ maths programme in year 2
+- Run the ‘Number Crew’ maths programme in year 2.

-- Provide additional reading opportunities through one to one teacher time and recruiting ‘Beanstalk’ readers in years 2 and 4
+- Provide additional reading opportunities through one to one teacher time and recruiting ‘Beanstalk’ readers in Key Stage 2.

-In the past academic year (2015/16), the pupil premium funding has resulted in positive outcomes eligible children:
+In previous years, the pupil premium funding has resulted in positive outcomes for eligible children:

-- Grouping children in upper key stage 2 ensured that disadvantaged pupils have made greater progress than their peers, closing the gap in attainment.
+- Grouping children in upper key stage 2 ensured that disadvantaged pupils have made greater progress than their peers nationally, closing the gap in attainment.

-- Reducing class size for English and Mathematics in year 5 ensured 75% of eligible children attained the expected standard or higher in Reading, writing and maths combined.
+- Reducing class size for English and Mathematics in year 6 ensured 67% of eligible children attained the expected standard or higher in Reading, writing and maths combined.

-- Seven children eligible for pupil premium funding were able to begin to play a musical instrument
+- Many children eligible for pupil premium funding were able to begin to play a musical instrument.